- Exhibitions & Events

 Maggie Puckett, Jill Lanza, Amy Rabas

-This new award provides studio access for art or research projects to graduates of the Book and Paper/Interdisciplinary Arts graduate programs.
-Access will be available for specified times, and artists will be selected based on the quality or feasibility of the projects they submit.
-Offered on a rolling basis, this opportunity provides limited access (approximately 10–15 hours per week, preferably between 10 and 6pm, depending on availability) over a one week period.
+Access will be available for specified times, and artists will be selected, as with our summer residencies, based on the quality or feasibility of the projects submitted.
+Residencies will be awarded on a rolling basis with limited access (approximately 10–15 hours per week, preferably afternoons and evenings, depending on availability).

-- There will be no charge for studio use, other than a $50 studio re-orientation fee.
+• There will be no charge for studio use, other than a $50 studio re-orientation fee, if applicable.

-- Selected artists will be required to work independently, without staff assistance.
-No training will be provided.
-Artists must demonstrate proficiency on any equipment they use, and must observe current studio use and cleanup policies.
+• Selected artists will work independently, without staff assistance - no instruction will be provided.
+Artists must demonstrate proficiency on any equipment they use, and must observe current studio use and clean up policies.

-- The grant will be for studio time only, which will be scheduled to avoid conflict with access for current MFA students.
+• The grant is for studio time only, which will be scheduled to avoid conflict with access for current MFA and undergraduate students.

-In addition to an application, applicants must submit a written proposal of 200-500 words.
-Judging criteria will include quality of concept and artistic merit, appropriateness to studio(s), demonstrated need of the Center's facilities, and applicant's record of proper studio use.
+Judging criteria will include quality of concept and artistic merit, appropriateness to studio(s), demonstrated need of the Center’s facilites, and applicant’s record of proper studio use.

 January 7 - 25, 2013